Languages: German, Turkish, Hindi, Urdu

-Research/Language Interests: 19th to 21st Century German literature and culture World literature Translation The Novel Migration in the German and European context; Literature and Migration Print- and digital cultural histories Theories of cosmopolitanism, globalization, post-colonialism, and transnationalism
+Research/Language Interests: 19th to 21st Century German literature and culture; World literature; Translation; the Novel; Migrants and Refugees in the German, European, and global contexts; Literature and Migration; Print- and digital cultural histories; Theories of cosmopolitanism, globalization, post-colonialism, and transnationalism.

 Affiliated Departments: IRIS (Institute for Regional and International Studies); Center for the History of Print and Digital Cultures